 A draft list of NSW place names for the artwork was created by extracting the address information from the Australian Defence Force Academy’s AIF* Project database of First World War enlistees.
 Its data has been developed, refined and tested over a 30 year period.

-The draft list of addresses was initially reviewed by Dr Peter Orlovich, a 50 year member of the Geographical Names Board, and then checked by staff of the Geographical Names Board, representatives of the Veterans community and the NSW Office for Veterans Affairs (OVA).
+The draft list of addresses was initially reviewed by Dr Peter Orlovich, a 50 year member of the Geographical Names Board (GNB), and then checked by staff of the GNB, representatives of the Veterans community and the NSW Office for Veterans Affairs (OVA).
 At the conclusion of the review process close to 1,700 NSW locations were confirmed.

 The soil collection

-The locations have been mapped and OVA, the Geographical Names Board and Spatial Services surveyors are making plans to collect soil samples either from a town or suburb’s First World War memorial, or a suitable alternative such as the local school or a reserve if the locale does not have a memorial.
+The locations were mapped and OVA, GNB and Spatial Services surveyors made plans to collect the soil samples either from the local First World War memorial, or suitable alternative such as the local school or a reserve if there was no memorial locale does not have a memorial.

 On the project’s completion